 - Solid coreboard insulation.
-This material adds strength and stability and prevents warping. - Patented pivot locks.
+This material adds strength and stability and prevents warping. - Pivot locks.
 This standard feature prevents the separation of the table pad and leaf pads. - Custom made.
 The corners and curves of our table pads are cut, trimmed, and tailored for a neat appearance and a precise fit, whatever the shape or size of your table.
-They can be made for a variety of items, including dining tables, buffets, servers, cocktail tables, and desks.

-- Available in twelve surface colors and six base colors.
-These colors are designed to complement Ethan Allen finishes and all décors. - Convenient.
-Lightweight and easy to fold, handling and storage is a breeze. - Storage bags.
-Provided to help protect your table pads while not in use, storage bags keep them clean and dust free.

-Note: Table leaf storage bags are also available.
+They can be made for a variety of items, including dining tables, buffets, servers, cocktail tables, and desks. - Available in twelve surface colors and six base colors.
+These colors are designed to complement Ethan Allen finishes and all décor. - Convenient.
+Lightweight and easy to fold; handling and storage is a breeze. - Storage bags.
+Storage bags keep table pads clean and dust free and protect them while not in use.
+Note: Table leaf storage bags are also available